-However, maintaining these temperature on most desktops are particularly on laptops is quite difficult.
+However, maintaining this temperature on most desktops, particularly laptops, is tricky.

-Unless you have low powered CPU, only them most robust cooling solutions can actually keep your idle CPU temperature in the 86° to 113° F (30° to 45° C) range.
+Unless you have low powered CPU, only the most robust cooling solutions can keep your idle CPU temperature in the 86° to 113° F (30° to 45° C) range.

-In majority of the cases, particularly for gaming PCs and for laptops in general, the idle temperature for your CPU will over in 120° F (50° C).
+In most cases, particularly for gaming PCs and laptops, the idle temperature for your CPU will be over 120° F (50° C).

-Temperature in the 120 – 140° F (50-60° C) are also “SAFE” temperatures.
-As in they won’t damage the CPU, BUT they are certainly NOT ideal CPU temperatures.
+The 120 – 140° F (50-60° C) temperatures are also “SAFE” temperatures.
+They won’t damage the CPU, BUT they are certainly NOT ideal CPU temperatures.

 How to Monitor The Idle CPU Temperature?

-While there are many ways to check your CPU temperature, my recommended way is to use a free third-party application called Real temp by Techpowerup, to monitor your idle CPU temperatures.
+While there are many ways to check your CPU temperature, I recommend using a free third-party application called Real temp by Techpowerup to monitor your idle CPU temperatures.

 You can also use CoreTemp, which you can download here.

-Basically, this small utility monitors the maximum and the lowest temperature reached in a given time.
+This small utility monitors the maximum and lowest temperatures reached in a given time.

 So to check your idle CPU temperature